-- Network Administrators - Administrator's Discretion - Maximum Medical Benefit - Retiree Participants Who Elect to Move Between the RSM Option and Retiree Value Plus Option - Examples of Maximum Medical Benefits - On or Before 10/31/2012, Maximum Medical Benefit for Your Surviving Spouse of a Pilot, Flight Attendant, TWU-Represented employee or an Agent, Representative or Planner (who retired on or before December 31, 2010) Retiree - Maximum Medical Benefit for Your Surviving Spouse of an Agent, Representative or Planner (who retired on or after January 1, 2011 but on or before October 31, 2012) Retiree or Officer, Management/Specialist or Support Staff Retiree - Age 65 and Older Medicare-Eligible Retirees Pilots, Flight Attendants, TWU Represented Retirees and Agents, Representatives or Planners (who retired on or before December 31, 2010) Retirees - Medicare-Eligible Retirees Agent, Representative or Planner (who retired on or after January 1, 2011) Retirees and Officer, Management/Specialist and Support Staff Retirees - Article 30 Provision (Applies to Flight Attendants Only) - If You Are Rehired - When You Return to Retirement - Retiree Medical Benefit Options Comparison - Retiree Medical Benefit Options Comparison Pilot, Flight Attendant and TWU Represented Retirees On or Before 10/31/12 - Retiree Medical Benefit Options Comparison Agent, Representative and Planner, and Officer, Management/Specialist and Support Staff Retirees - Mid-Year Medical Benefit Option Change: Impact on Deductibles and Out-of-Pocket Maximums - Mental Health and Chemical Dependency Benefits - Gender Reassignment Benefit (GRB) - Covered Expenses - Excluded Expenses - CheckFirst (Pre-Determination of Benefits) - QuickReview (Pre-Authorization) Network Administrator - $\circ$ $\,$ When to Request Approval from Your Network Administrator $\,$
+- Network/Claims Administrators - Administrator's Discretion - Maximum Medical Benefit - Retiree Participants Who Elect to Move Between the Retiree Standard Medical Option and Retiree Value Plus Option - Examples of Maximum Medical Benefits - On or Before October 31, 2012, Maximum Medical Benefit for Your Surviving Spouse of a Pilot, Flight Attendant, TWU-Represented employee or an Agent, Representative or Planner (who retired on or before December 31, 2010) Retiree - Maximum Medical Benefit for Your Surviving Spouse of an Agent, Representative or Planner (who retired on or after January 1, 2011 but on or before October 31, 2012) Retiree or Officer, Management/Specialist or Support Staff Retiree - Age 65 and Older Medicare-Eligible Retirees Pilots, Flight Attendants, TWU Represented Retirees and Agents, Representatives or Planners (who retired on or before December 31, 2010) Retirees - Medicare-Eligible Retirees Agent, Representative or Planner (who retired on or after January 1, 2011) Retirees and Officer, Management/Specialist and Support Staff Retirees - o Article 30 Provision (Applies to Flight Attendants Only) - If You Are Rehired - When You Return to Retirement - Retiree Medical Benefit Options Comparison - Retiree Medical Benefit Options Comparison Pilot, Flight Attendant and TWU Represented Retirees - Retiree Medical Benefit Options Comparison Agent, Representative and Planner, and Officer, Management/Specialist and Support Staff Retirees - Mid-Year Medical Benefit Option Change: Impact on Deductibles and Out-of-Pocket Maximums - Mental Health and Chemical Dependency Benefits

+- Gender Reassignment Benefit (GRB)

+- Covered Expenses

+- Excluded Expenses

+- CheckFirst (Pre-Determination of Benefits)

+- QuickReview (Pre-Authorization) Network/Claims Administrator

+- o When to Request Approval from Your Network/Claims Administrator

-Network Administrators
+Network/Claims Administrators

-The Retiree Standard Medical Option (Pre-65) and the Retiree Value Plus Option are administered by three network administrators:
+The Retiree Standard Medical Option (pre-65) and the Retiree Value Plus Option are administered by two network/claims administrators:

-- Aetna

-- Blue Cross and Blue Shield of Texas (BCBS)
+- Blue Cross and Blue Shield of Texas (BCBS) - United HealthCare (UHC)

-- UnitedHealthcare (UHC)

-A network administrator is the health plan administrator that processes health care claims and manages a network of health care providers and care facilities.
+A network/claims administrator is the health plan administrator that processes health care claims and manages a network of health care providers and care facilities.

-Each state has a designated preferred network administrator.
+Each state has a designated preferred network/claims administrator.
 Your state is determined by the ZIP code of your Jetnet alternate address on record.
 Jetnet allows you to list two addresses - a permanent address (for tax purposes or for your permanent residence) and an alternate address (for a P.O.
 Box or street address other than your permanent residence).
-Since many employees maintain more than one residence, you may list both addresses in Jetnet; however, your alternate address determines your network administrator.
-If you do not have an alternate address listed in Jetnet, your network administrator is based on your permanent address.
+Since many employees maintain more than one residence, you may list both addresses in Jetnet; however, your alternate address determines your network/claims administrator.
+If you do not have an alternate address listed in Jetnet, your network/claims administrator is based on your permanent address.

-The Retiree Standard Medical Option (age 65 and over) is administered by UnitedHealthcare (UHC).
+The Retiree Standard Medical Option (age 65 and over) is administered by United HealthCare (UHC).

-See the Retiree Value Plus Option section and the Retiree Standard Medical Option section for more information on network administrators and your medical option.
+See the Retiree Value Plus Option section and the Retiree Standard Medical Option section for more information on network/claims administrators and your medical option.